echvzb/blog-echvzb/_data/blog/2020-11-29-que-son-los-algoritmos-y-por-que-son-importantes.md

 ## What is an algorithm?

-Informally, we can define for simplicity with a comparison: "_ An algorithm is like a recipe_".
+Informally, we can define for simplicity with a comparison: __"An algorithm is like a recipe"__.
 For example, **recipe for making butter cookies**:

 1. Sift 2 cups of wheat flour in a bowl.
 2. Add 200 grams of sugar to the bowl.